Tren Maya: Conexión Intermodal Tren Maya

+Work on the Cancun Airport shuttle began in July 2023, and it was hoped that it would begin operations on February 29, 2024.

+The Cancun shuttle bus will use 7 electric buses, which have a top speed of 69 kph.
+Although it was originally announced that they will have a capacity of 47 passengers (32 seated and 15 standing), they only have 18 seats.
+These 7 buses, built by BYD Auto, arrived at the airport in March 2024.

+Route and stations

 Opposition

 Environmental and indigenous rights activists objected to construction of new tracks through the jungle.

-On the 26th anniversary of its armed uprising, 1 January 2020, the Zapatista Army of National Liberation expressed its opposition to the project and declared that the consultation provided only positive information to voters prior to voting.
+On the 26th anniversary of its armed uprising, January 1, 2020, the Zapatista Army of National Liberation expressed its opposition to the project and declared that the consultation provided only positive information to voters prior to voting.

-Groups close to the National Indigenous Congress (CNI) plan to seek injunctions against the train project and other megaprojects in the region.
+Groups close to the National Indigenous Congress (CNI) plan to seek injunctions against the train project and other construction in the region.
 The CNI is looking at three-pronged action: social awareness campaigns, media campaigns, and legal actions.
-On 28 January 2020 a judge in Campeche issued a temporary injunction against construction of the railway because was approved in a "simulated consultation."
+On January 28, 2020, a judge in Campeche issued a temporary injunction against construction of the railway because it was approved in a "simulated consultation."
 In a visit to the city of Campeche, President López Obrador defended the train and pointed out that not only had the train received its greatest support in the state of Campeche, but also that more than half the route would run through the state—worth MXN $60 billion of the $130 billion the government plans to invest in total.
 He said the section from Escárcega to Cancún should be open for tourist, passenger, and freight traffic in 2023, but that the route will not pass through the Calakmul Biosphere Reserve.

 In November 2020 the Regional Indigenous Council of Xpujil delivered a petition with 268,000 signatures to the Campeche Ministry of Environment and Natural Resources asking that the project be suspended because of environmental concerns.
 Residents of Chocholá, Mérida, and Izamal, in Yucatán obtained a temporary delay in construction in January 2021 until Fonatur and SEMARNAT report on an environmental impact assessment.